Museums & Science Centers

-Emriver Models in Museums, Science Centers, and Visitor Centers
+Emriver Models in Museums & Science Centers

 Emriver models are practical and useful installations for interactive museums, science centers, and visitor centers because they engage a variety of age groups by allowing hands-on interaction and visualization of how rivers work and how to conserve them.
 In these locations, the models also can serve as central, shared resources for local organizations, schools, and universities to host classes, workshops, and teacher training sessions.